SpunkySam-cyber/image-moderation-api/README.md

 - **API Design & Security**
   Developed a RESTful API with secure bearer token authentication, restricting access to admin/user roles appropriately.

+- **Admin Endpoint**
+  A `/admin` endpoint allows users with admin access to check users info and usage info.

 - **Token Management & Tracking**
   MongoDB is used to store tokens and log all moderation requests made by users.